-Cutting Room was my first feature and one of the early films on the Netflix streaming platform, premiering at the Milano International Film Festival, where it won two awards.
-A "serial killer comedy", the film is a dark satire on the entertainment industry and the desperation it breeds.
-I chose to shoot on 35mm film, giving it an "old school" look, and at Howard Hughes film studios in Hollywood, a decrepit building that still had old film cans from the silent film era lying around and an underground railroad in the basement.
-The film was later reedited with additional footage and released under the title Wide Scream on Amazon Prime.
+"Cutting Room" marked my feature film directorial debut and was among the initial films featured on the Netflix streaming platform.
+The film had its premiere at the Milano International Film Festival, where it garnered two awards.
+Described as a "serial killer comedy," the movie serves is a dark satire about entertainment industry and the despair it fosters.
+To capture an authentic and nostalgic feel, I chose to shoot on 35mm.
+We filmed at the Howard Hughes film studios in Hollywood, a dilapidated building that still housed remnants of the silent film era, including old film cans and an underground railroad in the basement.
+Later, the film was reedited, incorporating additional footage, and rebranded as "Wide Scream," which is now available on Amazon Prime.

 As a result of my expertise in the intersection of cutting-edge technology and film, I have been invited to deliver lectures at prestigious institutions such as Occidental College, Ringling College Art and Design, University of Minnesota, the Global Entrepreneurship Funding Forum, Visual Communications, and Los Angeles Unified Schools.